-Morning: After breakfast, we'll enjoy a village walk in Higz before returning to our yacht and setting our course for Edfu.
-During our scenic 5-hour cruise, perhaps you'll join our Trip Experience Leader for a discussion on pharaonic life, or maybe try your hand at senet, an ancient Egyptian board game that was a favorite pastime of Tutankhamen.
+Morning: After breakfast, we set our course for Edfu.
+During our scenic 5-hour cruise, perhaps you'll join our Trip Experience Leader for a

 Afternoon: Arrive at Edfu, a town on the west bank of the Nile that is home to the best-preserved cult temple in Egypt.
-Here, we'll visit the Temple of Horus, dedicated to the falcon-headed god.
-After exploring the remarkable hieroglyphs and bas-reliefs of Egypt's second largest temple, we'll cruise well beyond the lights and noise of Edfu to moor for the night at Fawaza, a quiet little village further down the Nile.
+Here, we'll visitthe Temple of Horus, dedicated to the falcon-headed god.
+After exploring the remarkable hieroglyphs and bas-reliefs of Egypt's second largest temple, we'll cruise well beyond the lights and noise of Edfu to moor for the night at Fauaza, a quiet little village further down the Nile.